DavesCodeMusings/SyslogHandler-MicroPython/README.md

 A more detailed example can be found in [main.py](src/main.py).

 ## Troubleshooting
-There are plenty of things that can go wrong when attempting to log to a remote server from an IoT device.
+There are plenty of things that can go wrong when logging to a remote server from an IoT device.
 Here are a few things to check.

 * Is your syslog server accepting connections?
 Try `echo "Testing 1 2 3" | nc 127.0.0.1 514` on the machine hosting the syslog server.
 * Is your IoT network firewalled?
 Be sure to allow port 514/UDP through.